Vontei/notes/week05/05_lectures/js-oop-intro/README.md

 console.log(blackCar);
 ```

-1. Unlike many other OO languages such as Ruby, Java, and Python, JavaScript does not have a `class` keyword (prior to EcmaScript 6).
+1. Unlike many other OO languages such as Ruby, Java, and Python, JavaScript does not have a `class` keyword (prior to ECMAScript 6).
 1. Notice how the function name for the class starts with a capital letter.
 This is convention; it helps to distinguish between a regular function and a class.
 1. **What is `this`?** It's an arbitrary placeholder object that lives in the scope.
 Every scope has a `this` object!
 It's simply a placeholder that points to the current object.